‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 Fire personnel in the area urged Snyder, his wife, daughter, and 7-week-old granddaughter to stay home.
 The family had lost power but had plenty of water and food –– which they shared with fire personnel.

 Firefighters have been working aggressively to gain control of the Mountain Fire by dropping water from helicopters.
-The fire, which was at 0% containment for over 24 hours is now at 5% containment, according to Cal Fire.
+The fire, which had virtually no containment for more than 24 hours, was 17% contained Saturday evening, according to Cal Fire.

-The worst of the winds, which prompted the fire to spread more quickly on Wednesday through Thursday morning, were gusting at 30 mph to 40 mph, according to a CNN weather analysis.
-Winds have been steadily decreasing throughout Thursday afternoon, and conditions are set to improve with humidity increasing through the weekend.
+The worst of the winds, which prompted the fire to spread more quickly on Wednesday through Thursday morning, gusted consistently from 30 mph to 40 mph, with some gusts in excess of 60 mph, according to a CNN weather analysis.
+Winds began decreasing Thursday afternoon, and conditions are set to improve with humidity increasing through the weekend.

-Winds will blow at 5 mph to 10 mph Friday –– a huge improvement from the gusts of 60 mph earlier this week.
+Winds are expected to blow at 5 mph to 10 mph Friday.

-Red flag warnings have expired for the Los Angeles area and will expire for the Los Angeles and Ventura County Mountains by Friday at 11 a.m.
-PST.
+Red flag warnings, which alert people to weather conditions favorable for fires, have expired for the Los Angeles area and the Los Angeles and Ventura County mountains.

 The cause remains unknown